 Development of the FAIR4RS principles

 This section explains the context within which the FAIR4RS principles should be understood, based on the input received by the FAIR4RS WG and subgroups, as part of the first community consultation, and the subsequent discussion and development.
-In proposing this draft of the FAIR principles for research software, the intent and methods of the FAIR principles were taken as the starting point: to “maximize the added-value gained by contemporary, formal scholarly digital publishing” and “to ensure transparency, reproducibility, and reusability.”
-Importantly, it is acknowledged that the foundational principles of Findable, Accessible, Interoperable, and Reproducible may need to be reinterpreted to both stay true to the goals of the FAIR principles but also ensure that they are applicable to software.
+In proposing this draft of the FAIR principles for research software, the intent and methods of the FAIR principles were taken as the starting point: to “maximize the addedvalue gained by contemporary, formal scholarly digital publishing” and “to ensure transparency, reproducibility, and reusability.”
+Importantly, it is acknowledged that the foundational principles of Findable, Accessible, Interoperable, and Reusable may need to be reinterpreted to both stay true to the goals of the FAIR principles but also ensure that they are applicable to software.
 It is also recognized that the goal of the FAIR principles is to support both human-driven and machine-driven activities.

-FAIR is not binary, nor can it be compared numerically.
+The Principles are aspirational, and FAIR is not binary, nor can it be compared numerically.
 Something is not FAIR or unFAIR.
 The number of principles that something implements is not an indicator of how FAIR something is.
-For example, in a perfectly FAIR world, the other software that FAIR software has dependencies on would ideally be FAIR as well.
+For example, in a perfectly FAIR world, third-party code that FAIR software has dependencies on would ideally be FAIR as well.
 But, because software consists of large stacks of interdependent components, any definition of metrics and indicators of FAIR for software can only be made in the context of specific components with which it is designed to work.

-The definition of software can include source code, executables or whatever makes sense.
+The definition of software can include source code, executables or other forms that make sense, for example, containerized environments.
 Often the source code is the most useful form to understand the software, and to make the software FAIR.

 FAIR should be applied to things which are externalized, not internal only.
-These are variously referred to in other literature as research objects, research outputs, research artefacts, research assets, digital research objects, digital assets, digital research artefacts, non-data assets, scholarly outputs, digital objects, etc. All facets of software should be considered FAIR, including software as a tool, a research outcome or result, or as the object of research.
+These are variously referred to in other literature as research objects, research outputs, research artefacts, research assets, digital research objects, digital assets, digital research artefacts, non-data assets, scholarly outputs, digital objects, etc. All facets or manifestations of research software should be considered FAIR, including software as a tool, a research outcome or result, or being the object of research.
+To illustrate this point: researchers utilize software as a means to achieve data-driven results, while others invent a new algorithmic implementation and again other researchers are interested in the performance or security of software.

 The achievement of FAIR software should not be considered synonymous with long-term preservation of software.
 Software has a wide range of useful lifetimes, and the findability, accessibility, interoperability and reusability will degrade over time if the software is not maintained.
 The application of the FAIR principles to software is still important for many other reasons and, as a by-product, “record keeping” (at a level below digital curation for preservation) can still be achieved.

 The application of the FAIR principles is the responsibility of the owners (who are often the creators) of the software, not the users.
-Data and software are produced and shared in different ways.
-These draft FAIR4RS principles can be applied to any software used in research, but there is no value in trying to define where the “boundary” e.g. closed vs open, commercial vs not-for-profit, research software vs academic software vs non-academic software.
-The onus is on owners to make something FAIR not the users (e.g. by depositing software they use to get an identifier).
+We want to emphasize the concept of FAIR at the first mile, at the source, because -as for data- those producing the software are best placed to ensure they provide all the necessary information to make their work as FAIRer as possible, and get credited for doing so.
+These draft FAIR4RS principles can be applied to any software used in research, but there is no value yet in trying to define where the “boundary” might be, e.g. closed vs open, commercial vs not-for-profit, research software vs academic software vs non-academic software.

 Draft FAIR principles for research software